pconwell/edgerouter/README.md

 ****

 You can also use the `dnsmasq.adlist.conf` file to create a DNS level ad blocker, but you are probably better off installing pihole to a VM or docker or a raspberry pi.

+If you do want to use `dnsmasq.adlist.conf`, you just need to place that file on your edgerouter and then set up a cron job to run at whatever interval you wish.
+I'd suggest running the script either once a day or once a week.